mjub/transformer-from-scratch/README.md

 This criterion is necessary to compute the Contrastive Matching Score (CMS), which measures how selectively a head matches an `\end` token to its corresponding `\begin` compared to other preceding openings.

-The goal of CMS is not to define a canonical metric, but to provide a simple contrastive signal that highlights delimiter-specific specialization.
+This score is not meant to be a rigorous metric, but rather a simple signal to highlight when a head specializes in delimiters.

 <details>
 <summary>Click here for more details about CMS</summary>